hyperledger-labs/splice/cluster/README.md

 * `cncluster delete` - Delete the currently running CN cluster from GCE.
 * `cncluster deploy` - Build a set of images, push them, and deploy to the cluster.
 * `cncluster ipaddr` - Return the toplevel IP address of the cluster.
-* `cncluster push` - Update the deployment tag for a single running module in the cluster.
-(This allows individual modules to be tested in the context of an existing cluster.)
 * `cncluster preflight` - Run the preflight check against the cluster.
 * `cncluster reset` - Delete all `Pod`s, forcing all memory state to be reset.